 The Declaration announced to King George and “mankind” the reasons for separation.
-More than telling King George and the world why the colonies were separating, the men proposing to found the United States were explaining to the people the guiding philosophy that for the new nation.
+More than telling King George and the world why the colonies were separating, the men proposing to found the United States were explaining to the people the guiding philosophy of the new nation.
 The explanation was critical for the new government’s acceptance by the people of the United States.

 Thomas Jefferson summarized succinctly the central principles of Natural Law theory: